OpsCompass/docs/install/manual_azure_install.md

 * For each subscription, go to IAM and create an assignment for the new OpsCompassPolicy-${subscriptionId} and apply it to the `opscompass` service principal.

 * Navigate back to [helm.opscompass.com](https://helm.opscompass.com) and “Add Account” (located at the bottom of the dashboard).
 You will be asked to re-enter the tenant ID just like during initial setup but this time OpsCompass will pull in the subscriptions.

+## Purpose of OpsCompass Enterprise Applications:
+* `opscompass` is the service principal that was authorized by the global admin to call the APIs needed to report information
+* `opscompass-web` is the minimum requirements needed to log users into the app